 Our physicians have been performing clinical research in medical, procedural and aesthetic dermatology for over 25 years.
 In 2000, SkinCare Research was created to formalize these research efforts.
 Since its inception, we have performed over 30 studies, including investigator initiated, sponsor initiated, FDA monitored, prospective controlled, pilot and full phase III studies.

-Joaninha Barbosa, Director of Research, and her study coordinator Mannu Kuriakose, can be reached at (617) 848-1638.
+Joaninha Barbosa, Director of Research, her study coordinator Mannu Kuriakose and research coordinator assistant Grisell Pena, can be reached at (617) 731-1600 ext 1625.
 There are also two board certified dermatologists on our research staff who are fellows at SkinCare Physicians, and assist in the direction and implementation of clinical trials.

 SkinCare Research follows the guidelines of Good Clinical Practice (GCP) and is proud of its high standards, thorough completion of all clinical trials and research within their time lines, and our well known record of timely publication in first line medical and scientific journals.